-Monday Mostly sunny.
-Medium (40%) chance of showers in the far west, near zero chance elsewhere.
-The chance of a thunderstorm in the northwest.
-Winds E/NE 15 to 20 km/h turning S/SE in the early afternoon then tending E/SE in the evening.
-Daytime maximum temperatures around 40.
+Sunday Partly cloudy.
+High (70%) chance of showers in the far west, near zero chance elsewhere.
+The chance of a thunderstorm in the west.
+Thunderstorms possibly severe with damaging winds, large hail and heavy rain which may lead to flash flooding in the far W. Winds S/SE 15 to 20 km/h tending E/SE in the evening.

 - observations list type